demichie/IMEX_SfloW2D_v2/index.md

 Check first if you have the LAPACK library installed on your system.

-Download the IMEX_SfloW package and create the executable with the following commands from a terminal:
+Download the SW_VAR_DENS_MODEL package and create the executable with the following commands from a terminal:

 >./configure
 >